fedorkobak/knowledge/other/clouds.md

 | | **Amazon Bedrock** | A service for building and scaling generative AI applications using foundation models. |
 | | **Amazon Rekognition** | A service that makes it easy to add image and video analysis to your applications. |

+### Bedrock

+Bedrock is generally is an API that provides an access to the **Foundation Models** (FMs).
+It also contains a few additional components that help to implement typical LLM applications:

+- Knowledge base: collects information and prepares information from external sources.
+- Agents workflow: enables the creation of agentic systems based on FMs.

 ### Azure

 | Category | Key Services | Description |